spotka/txtanalytics/readme.md

 [doc_sim_graph.ipynb](https://github.com/thomouvic/txtanalytics/blob/main/doc_sim_graph.ipynb): Given a text collection, it creates a graph of documents based on document similarities.

+The link to txt data is: https://drive.google.com/drive/folders/1WwsqDeP-L4oT_1Tex2bRcHSBJMhs5LMv?usp=sharing Create a directory 'shera' in your google drive and put there the zip files.

+Please take a look at: https://github.com/thomouvic/txtanalytics/blob/main/doc_sim_graph.ipynb It creates the graph of similarities starting from a zip file of documents, e.g. 2022txt.zip It thresholds the similarities to 0.18 so that the graph is not very dense, about 10 edges on average per node.
+The graph is stored as 2022.gexf.
+Download it locally from colab so that you can use it for Gephi.

+In Gephi, compute modularity communities and color them.
+Then go to Data Laboratory and save it as csv and upload to colab.
+Each node will be labeled with a community value, e.g. 0, 1, 2, ...
+We extract there the nodes for a community, e.g. 0, and based on their text, build the wordmaps using the Blueprints technique.
+We can open some of the documents and try to make sense of the produced community.
+See e.g. the last paragraph in the notebook.

+We can bypass Gephi for community detection and use Networkx.
+Then the community identifiers are stored as node attribute.
+A new Gephi graph is created 2022mod.gexf (for visualization) which contains modularity community ids for each node.
+In Gephi use this attribute to color nodes rather than perform modularity computation in Gephi.
+The benefit is that Networkx uses edge weights, while Gephi does not.

+We can repeat this for community 1, 2, ...
+Also, we can repeat for different years, i.e. different zip files.

+We can also compute network measurements and other techniques.

+--

 [dhwikinet.ipynb](https://github.com/thomouvic/txtanalytics/blob/main/dhwikinet.ipynb): Builds a network of Wikipedia pages starting from a given page (e.g. Digital Humanities) and collecting its ego-net.
 It saves the graph to [dh_wikipedia.gexf](https://github.com/thomouvic/txtanalytics/blob/main/dh_wikipedia.gexf).

 ---